lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 {% callout "Popular data analysis tools in HEP" %}

-There are multiple packages that collaboratos use in LHCb.
+There are multiple packages that collaborators use in LHCb.
 Some of this packages are CERN supported, some are projects from the LHCb collaborators and some are supported by external community.

 * [ROOT](https://root.cern/) and its python twin sister pyROOT are open-source data analysis frameworks used extensively in HEP community.